R. Kelly sentenced to 30 years in sex trafficking case

 Disgraced R&B superstar R. Kelly was sentenced Wednesday to 30 years in prison for using his fame to sexually abuse young fans, including some who were just children, in a systematic scheme that went on for decades.

-Through tears and anger, several of Kelly's accusers told a court, and the singer himself, that he had preyed on them and misled his fans.
+Through tears and anger, several of Kelly's accusers told a court in New York City, and the singer himself, that he had misled and preyed upon them.

 “You made me do things that broke my spirit.
-I literally wished I would die because of how low you made me feel,” said one unnamed survivor, directly addressing a Kelly who kept his hands folded and his eyes downcast.
+I literally wished I would die because of how low you made me feel,” said one unnamed survivor, directly addressing Kelly, who kept his hands folded and his eyes downcast.

 “Do you remember that?” she asked.

-Kelly, 55, didn't speak at his sentencing and showed no visible reaction on hearing his penalty, which also includes a $100,000 fine.
-The Grammy-winning, multi-platinum-selling songwriter was convicted last year of racketeering and sex trafficking at a trial that gave voice to accusers who had previously wondered if their stories were being ignored because they were Black women.
+Kelly, 55, didn't give a statement and showed no reaction on hearing his penalty, which also included a $100,000 fine.
+He has denied wrongdoing, and he plans to appeal his conviction.

+The Grammy-winning, multiplatinum-selling songwriter was found guilty last year of racketeering and sex trafficking at a trial that gave voice to accusers who had previously wondered if their stories were being ignored because they were Black women.

-Victims “have sought to be heard and acknowledged,” another one of his accusers said at his sentencing.
-“We are no longer the preyed-on individuals we once were.”
+Victims “are no longer the preyed-on individuals we once were,” another one of his accusers said at the sentencing.

+“There wasn't a day in my life, up until this moment, that I actually believed that the judicial system would come through for Black and brown girls,” she added outside court.

-A third woman, sobbing and sniffling as she spoke, said Kelly's conviction renewed her confidence in the legal system.
+A third woman, sobbing and sniffling as she addressed the court, also said Kelly's conviction renewed her faith in the legal system.

-“I once lost hope,” she said, addressing the court and prosecutors, “but you restored my faith.”

 The woman said Kelly victimized her after she went to a concert when she was 17.